SANSA-Stack/Archived-SANSA-Stack/README.md

+# Archived Repository

+SANSA got easier to use!
+All its code has been consolidated into a single repository at https://github.com/SANSA-Stack/SANSA-Stack

 # SANSA-Stack
 This project comprises the whole Semantic Analytics Stack (SANSA).
 For a detailed description of SANSA, please visit http://sansa-stack.net.